getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/workflow.md

 sidebar_order: 2
 ---

 Most activity within Sentry will generate a workflow notification.
-You can configure various notifications from your [personal notifications settings](link to: [https://sentry.io/settings/account/notifications/](https://sentry.io/settings/account/notifications/)).
+You can configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications/).

 By default, these notifications are sent to anyone who is a member of the project the issue occurs in.
 Still, each member may choose their participation state, as well as opt-in or opt-out of notifications for specific issues.
-See [Unsubscribe] (link to the bottom of page ) below for more details.
+See [Unsubscribe](#unsubscribe) below for more details.

 ## Issue States